 On Monday, NBK announced Josef Ackermann, the former chairman and chief executive of Deutsche Bank, has joined its international advisory board.

-Other members on its international advisory panel includes former British Prime Minister John Major and Mohamed El-Erian, the top executive at US bond firm PIMCO.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Other members on its international advisory panel includes former British Prime Minister John Major and Mohamed El-Erian, the top executive at US bond firm PIMCO.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Absolutely accurate.
 Kuwait does not Walk the Talk !

 And NBK is the best bank in the world.